Manafort told Gates: Trump's lawyer vowed to 'take care of us'

 The Grand Havana Room gathering marked the second time Manafort met with Kilimnik during the campaign, the report says.
 Manafort went on to communicate with Kilimnik at least four more times related to the Ukraine plan.

-In one exchange, Kilimnik wrote to Manafort that "all that is required to start the process is a very minor 'wink' ( or slight push) from [Donald Trump]," the report says.
+In one exchange, the report said, Kilimnik wrote to Manafort that "all that is required to start the process is a very minor 'wink' (or slight push) from DT," the president's initials.

 But it also notes that the investigation found no evidence that Manafort passed on the Ukraine proposals he discussed with Kilimnik to anyone in the campaign.